 Climbing Trips

-For both trips, DTU Climbing will refund costs for gasoline, bridge toll, public transport and even car rental for up to 250 DKK per member.
+DTU Climbing will refund costs for gasoline, bridge toll, public transport and even car rental for up to 250 DKK per member.
 For a trip to Kjugekull and back, gas plus two trips on the bridge is around 1100 DKK, so if a car is filled up with DTU Climbing members, the trip can be fully covered.

 It is important to note that ONLY members of DTU Climbing will be eligible for a refund.